 Tristyn is a 4thyear graduate student.
-She is currently working on a project analyzing the response of the toxic dinoflagellate to changes in CO2.
-Here, processes such as productivity, carbon acquisition and toxin production are investigated.
+She is currently working on a project analyzing the response of the toxic dinoflagellate Karenia brevis to changes in CO2 .
+Processes such as productivity, carbon acquisition and toxin production are investigated.
 Tristyn is also working on a project analyzing the (us)suitability of different commercially available “growth” light sources.
-Here photophysiology, growth and productivity is investigated.
+Further studies with Karenia brevis are planned.

 Brooke Barber is a first year Master student.
 She is currently characterizing the response of different phytoplankton species to variable light conditions.
 This project includes the characterization of cellular photophysiologcial responses as well as biogeochemical important pathways such as nutrient uptake dynamics.